poulti/brain-pages/docs/autonomous-underearth-house.md

 - Just in case, could benefit from having a water pumping (out) system, if water would get in?
 Electricity needs to be designed so it doesn't trip though.

 ## Ventilation + filtration system
-- Heat pump for to warming or cooling
+- Heat pump for to warming or cooling (and drying?)
 - Also needs HVAC with filters to purify / renew the air (CO2 out, O2 in) and while at it, be hazard proof: Chemical, Biological, Radiological, and Nuclear (CBRN) threats prevention.
 Look for bunker ventilation HVAC with filters.

 # Primary input and output